KazaiMazai/SwiftletModel/README.md

 - Typed Relations of all kinds
 - Persistance

-SwiftletData is like an ORM but without a database.
+SwiftletModel is like an ORM but without a database.

 **Notice:** the package is in development stage.